umbraco/UmbracoDocs/13/umbraco-engage/developers/introduction/dataflow-pipeline/data-parsing.md

 ## Getting the data

-There is a background process constantly running on the webserver to check whether there are unprocessed pageviews in memory or records in the table **uMarketingSuiteAnalyticsRawClientSideData**.&#x20;
+There is a background process constantly running on the webserver to check whether there are unprocessed pageviews in memory or records in the table **umbracoEngageAnalyticsRawClientSideData**.&#x20;

-The records in the table **uMarketingSuiteAnalyticsRawClientSideData** can be identified because the column **processingStarted** is **NULL**.
+The records in the table **umbracoEngageAnalyticsRawClientSideData** can be identified because the column **processingStarted** is **NULL**.

 If the background process finds unprocessed pageviews in memory or one of these unprocessed records it fetches the rows of data and starts processing it.
 Once it has finished processing it updates the record in the table by setting values in the columns '**processingFinished**' and '**processingMachine**'.